garfix/richard-readthedocs/docs/source/introduction/model.md

 The grammar uses the model as an abstraction to decouple it from the database.

-__entities__, or in linguistic literature: __sorts__, are the basic concepts of a model: users, customers, persons, products, orders, fields, groups, blocks, etc. Each entity is part of another entity, which is called its parent.
+__types__, or in linguistic literature: __sorts__, are the basic concepts of a model: users, customers, persons, products, orders, fields, groups, blocks, etc. Each entity is part of another entity, which is called its parent.
 For example: a town is a place; a customer is a person; a pyramid is a block.
 Thus, entities form a __hierarchy__.
 They are the meaning of nouns.

 __relations__ are connections between entities: borders, is_behind, is_taller.
 Relations take 2 or more entity arguments.
 They provide the meaning of verbs and relational expressions.

-__attributes__ express the special has-a relationship that exists between an entity and some characteristic: parent-of, capital-of, size-of, location-of.
-It take exactly two arguments.
-The first we call the `value`, the second the `object`.
-They provide the meaning of propositional phrases.

-__modifiers__ restrict the range of entities: red, european, big.
-They are the meaning of adjectives.

 It's good to make these concepts explicit at the start of a new application.
 Give them names that are used by the people that work with the application, rather than, say, the names used in the database, though there will be a large overlap.